Money.co.uk: Operations

 The company has an auditing process in place for any payday loan providers who wish to be listed on money.co.uk.
 If a lender or broker refuse to complete the questionnaire consisting of 70 questions, they will not be listed on the website.
-In the year to 23 July 2014 there were 38 brokers and lenders listed on the website.
+In the year to 23 July 2014 there were 38 brokers, and lenders listed on the website.
 To aide customers in their financial comparison decision making, money.co.uk hosts finance-based guides.

 The company previously had its head offices in the 150-year-old Cecily Hill Barracks, a former British Army barracks in Cirencester, Gloucestershire, known locally as ‘The Castle’.
 It also has a satellite office in London.

-The main Cirencester offices are spread over three floors and include a staff gym, lounge and a games room that contains a foosball table that was formerly owned by Hollywood actor Robert Downey, Jr. In May 2015, the company was ranked seventh among all small UK companies on the Best Workplaces list.

-Following a £3 million renovation of ‘The Castle’ by Bath-based workplace design and build firm Interaction, the company received huge press coverage.
+The main Cirencester offices are spread over three floors and include a staff gym, lounge and a games room that contains a foosball table that was formerly owned by Hollywood actor Robert Downey Jr. In 2020, the company did a £3 million renovation of ‘The Castle’ by Bath-based workplace design and build firm Interaction.